 As a reference for the reviewer, the last sentence our abstract states: “However, macrolide use was not associated with increased macrolide resistance gene detection rate and there was no evidence that long-term macrolide use increases the onward transmission risk to their close contacts.”

-This conclusion was reached based on the logistic regression model we performed, whether treatment group was included as an independent variable, and gene co-occurrence was included as the dependent variable.
-We that treatment group did not significantly explain co-occurrence of any AMR gene assessed.
+This conclusion was reached based on the logistic regression model we performed.
+In this model, treatment group was included as an independent variable, and gene co-occurrence was included as the dependent variable.
+We found that treatment group did not significantly explain co-occurrence of any AMR gene assessed.
 We therefore conclude that macrolide use was not associated with evidence of transmission in this study.

 The findings that the reviewer is referring to is the within group analysis.
 As the reviewer correctly identifies, here, we found that erm(F) and mef were significantly co-detected in the macrolide recipient group.
 However, this is not sufficient evidence that macrolide use is responsible for this co-selection, merely that genes were more likely to be co-detected in patients and close contacts.